 Also as explained in Ground 1, Tacken specifically teaches that eculizumab has an IgG2/IgG4 constant region, and refers to the Mueller 1997 reference for this point.
-(See supra VIII.C.)
+(See supra VIII.C.1.)
 A POSA would thus have been motivated by the express teachings of Tacken to create an antibody using the variable domain for 5G1.1 disclosed in Evans and the constant region discussed in Mueller 1997 and expressly taught in Mueller PCT.
-(See supra id.)
+(See id.)
 Indeed, the same disclosure in Evans providing instructions for how to combine 5G1.1 variable regions with constant region domains to form a full-length antibody expressly suggests that it is "[p]articularly preferred" to use "a mixture of constant domains from IgGs of various subtypes" - exactly like the IgG2/IgG4 disclosure of Tacken and Mueller PCT.
-(EX1005, 45:29-33; EX1003, ¶157.)
+(EX1005, 45:29-33; EX1003, ¶152.)

-Although these disclosures provided ample motivation for a POSA to use Evans and Mueller PCT to use the antibody having the sequences recited in claim 1 for treatment of PNH, the art provides still further motivation.
-The Mueller 1997 reference associated with Mueller PCT provides general motivation to convert IgG4 isotype antibodies to the "HuG2/G4 design" in any human antibody intended for therapeutic use "where elimination of FcR binding and C activation may be desirable."
-(EX1006, 016; EX1003, ¶158.)
-A POSA would have immediately recognized these benefits as useful in the context of a therapeutic antibody intended for use to block part of the complement system, and arrived at an antibody that is an IgG2/IgG4 hybrid sequence like the constant region of SEQ ID NO:2 of claim 1.
-(EX1003, ¶158.)
-Thus, a POSA would have been motivated to use the humanized 5G1.1 variable domains of Evans and combine them with constant regions from Mueller PCT to make the antibody of claim 1.
+Although these disclosures provided ample motivation for a POSA to use Evans and Mueller PCT to use the antibody having the sequences recited in claims 1 and 5 for treatment of PNH, the art provides still further motivation.
+The Mueller 1997 reference associated with Mueller PCT provides general motivation to convert IgG4 isotype antibodies to the "HuG2/G4 design" in any human antibody intended for therapeutic use "where elimination of FcR binding and C activation may be (EX1006, 016; EX1003, ¶¶47-48, 153.)
+A POSA would have desirable." immediately recognized these benefits as useful in the context of a therapeutic antibody intended for use to block part of the complement system, and arrived at an antibody that is an IgG2/IgG4 hybrid sequence like the constant region of SEQ ID NO:2 of claims 1 and 5.
+(EX1003, ¶153.)
+Thus, a POSA would have been motivated to use the humanized 5G1.1 variable domains of Evans and combine them with constant regions from Mueller PCT to make the antibody of claims 1 and 5.
 (Id.)
 Still other disclosures in the prior art similarly taught that antibodies with hybrid IgG2/IgG4 constant regions conferred benefits such as reduced inflammation and activation of the complement system.
-(EX1021; EX1003, ¶158.)
+(EX1021; EX1003, ¶153.)

 The same disclosures would also have provided a POSA with a reasonable expectation of success, since a POSA would know from Tacken that such assemblies had already been made to form eculizumab, which had itself already been validated as a PNH treatment as shown in Bell and other studies.
-See KSR, 550 U.S. at 416 ("combination of familiar elements according to known methods is likely to be obvious when it does no more than yield predictable results"); (EX1003, ¶159).
+See KSR, 550 U.S. at 416

+("combination of familiar elements according to known methods is likely to be obvious when it does no more than yield predictable results".)
+(EX1003, ¶154).